 - Staffing and resource management

 Full papers are submissions describing results and original research work not submitted or published elsewhere in one of the four main categories listed above.
-Full papers should properly place the work within the field, cite related work, and clearly indicate the innovative aspects of the work and its contribution to the field.
+Full papers should place the work within the field, cite related work, and clearly indicate the innovative aspects of the work and its contribution to the field.
 The limit for full papers is up to 7500 words or 10 pages, whichever is greater (inclusive of the abstract, main text, and any tables consisting mostly of text; not inclusive of references) .

-- All accepted and presented papers will be published in ACM International Conference Proceeding Series – ICPS and made available through ACM Digital Library.
+All accepted and presented papers will be published in ACM International Conference Proceeding Series – ICPS and made available through ACM Digital Library.

-- PervasiveHealth proceedings are indexed in leading indexing services, including EI Elsevier Engineering Index, Thomson Scientific ISI Proceedings, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).
+Past volumes of PervasiveHealth proceedings are indexed in leading indexing services, including Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).